 Colorado is Talking About It – And Acting on It

-Colorado’s teen (15-19) birth rate has dropped 48% — yes, almost half – in the past five years.
-And for 20-24 years olds, it’s down 20%.
-A few years ago about half the pregnancies were unplanned, and now with the abortion rate coming down and birth rates coming down, we have to figure that more pregnancies are planned.
+You all have been talking about it and making the move to decide if and when to become parents.
+Colorado’s birth rate for 15-19 year olds dropped 54% — more than over the past seven years.
+And for 20-24 year olds, it’s down 30%.
+A few years ago about half the pregnancies were unplanned, and now with abortion rates coming down (63% for 15-19 year olds and 41% for 20-24 year olds) and birth rates coming down, we have to figure that more pregnancies are planned.

 It turns out that more and more of you are using implants and IUDs – birth control methods that are pretty “whoops proof”.
 Once you have them in you don’t need to do anything else to prevent pregnancy.
-These forms of birth control are playing a big role in why birth rates are coming down.
+More people have been able to afford these methods – and they are playing a big role in why birth rates are coming down.
 We’re thinking, too, that maybe you’re thinking and talking about all this a bit more having Beforeplay.org around (blush).

 So give yourself a little pat on the back for being part of Colorado’s success.
 And if you want to learn more about great birth control or where to find a clinic that can help you use or switch your method, we’re here to help.
 While we’re talking sexual health – be sure you’re doing what you can to protect you and your partner from STIs.
 Talk about it and decide if you’re going to use condoms – or get tested and stick with one partner.
 You’re worth keeping healthy in every way.

 November 16, 2017